rax-incubate/gcp-image-processing-example-app/Readme.md

   * Delete the image.
 At this point we have the most basic of functions in place and the start of event stream.
     ```
-    gsutil rm gs://calvin-images/sample.png
+    gsutil rm gs://$GCS_BUCKET/sample.png
     ```

 ## Extract syntax

-Now, we move to the language elements.
-This service uses the NLP API to extract word tokens.
-The NLP syntax API extracts parts of speech, and you can filter by the ones you want.
-For this example, we are only extracting the following types: "NOUN", "ADJ", "VERB".
-This extracted syntax is then passed to a pub/sub topic for data recording.
+Let's move to the language elements.
+GCP has two Natural language products.
+AutoML and Natural Language API.
+Auto ML is suited for more custom use cases.
+The Natural Language API does several things.
+In this step, we use the NLP API to analyse syntax and extract word tokens.
+The NLP syntax API also classifies the tokens by parts of speech.
+This is handy if you want to create automated search filter terms using commonly occurring words.
+We use this feature to extract the following types: "NOUN", "ADJ", "VERB".
+This extracted text is then passed to a pub/sub topic for data processing.

   * Update `env.yaml` with the right values.
 Leave DEBUGX to 1 for additional logging.
 View the env.yaml to make sure this formatted correctly.
     ```
-    cd $CALVIN_REPO/extract-syntax
+    cd $GCP_IMAGE_APP/extract-syntax

-    echo -e "PROJECT_ID: \"$PROJECT_ID\"\nPROJECT_NO: \"$PROJECT_NUMBER\"\nTOPIC_ID: \"calvin-data-writer\"\nDEBUGX: \"1\"" > env.yaml
+    echo -e "PROJECT_ID: \"$PROJECT_ID\"\nPROJECT_NO: \"$PROJECT_NUMBER\"\nTOPIC_ID: \"images-data-writer\"\nDEBUGX: \"1\"" > env.yaml
     cat env.yaml
     ```
         * Sample env.yaml
         ```
         PROJECT_ID: "calvin-h314"
         PROJECT_NO: "476719929030"
-        TOPIC_ID: "calvin-data-writer"
+        TOPIC_ID: "images-data-writer"
         DEBUGX: "1"
         ```

   * Deploy the extract-syntax function.
     ```
-    cd $CALVIN_REPO/extract-syntax
+    cd $GCP_IMAGE_APP/extract-syntax
     gcloud functions deploy extract-syntax \
      --gen2 \
      --runtime=python310 \
      --region=us-east1 \
      --source=. \
      --entry-point=new_text \
-     --trigger-topic=calvin-text-extract  \
+     --trigger-topic=images-text-extract  \
      --env-vars-file env.yaml \
      --retry \
      --project $PROJECT_ID